 Anxiety Treatment at Everlast

-At Everlast Recovery Centers, each client who comes into our care with an anxiety disorder and substance use disorder will get a personal, detailed assessment within 48 hours of arriving.
+At Everlast Recovery Centers, each client who comes into our care with an anxiety disorder will get a personal, detailed assessment within 48 hours of arriving.
 Based on the assessment, our clinical therapy team will work with the client to decide on the best method of treatment for them.

 With weekly visits from a medical doctor, we can address medication needs for your disorder if appropriate.
 We also offer all the treatment modalities listed above, including complementary treatments, in individual and group sessions.